CallumRoberts/dataloader/doc/dataloader.md

 <a name="start_link-0"></a>

 ### start_link/0 ###

 `start_link() -> {ok, Pid} | {error, Reason}`

 Initilizes a dataloader process.

-This function return the Pid in which the process is live on.
+This function returns the Pid in which the process is live on.

 <a name="stop-1"></a>

 ### stop/1 ###

+`stop(Pid) -> ok | error`

+stops the dataloader alive on specified Pid.

+Returns ok on successful shutdown of the dataloader process.

 <a name="batch_load-2"></a>